tihmstar/futurerestore/README.md

     __If ApNonce is not collisioned, "use hands" for DFU booting.__

-    __If ApNonce is successfully coliisioned, use this SHSH2 for sign iBSS/iBEC.__
+    __If ApNonce is successfully collisioned, use this SHSH2 to sign iBSS/iBEC.__
 5. Use img4tool for sign iBSS:
    `img4tool -s ticket.shsh -c iBSS.signed -p <original_iBSS>`;
 6. Use img4tool for sign iBEC: